Moving With a Dog or Cat

 - Coprophagia (dines on poop) prefers hard ones

 - Went to the beach.
-Water tasted terrible and gave him diarrhea
+The water tasted terrible and gave him diarrhea

 - Consumed an entire loaf of bread and my Chinese food, obtained while counter surfing in under 10 seconds.
 Pretty impressive if you ask me, just sayin’